 Underweight in children

 Child malnutrition – as measured by poor child growth – is an important indicator for monitoring population nutritional status and health.
-In 2014, about 16%, or 95 million children under five years of age in less developed regions were underweight (low weight-for-age according to the WHO child growth standards).
-Underweight prevalence is highest in the UN region of Southern Asia (28%), followed by Western Africa (20%), Oceania and Eastern Africa (both 18%) and South-Eastern Asia (16%), Middle Africa (15%), and Southern Africa (11%).
+In 2015, about 15%, or 92 million children under five years of age in less developed regions were underweight (low weight-for-age according to the WHO child growth standards).
+Underweight prevalence is highest in the UN region of Southern Asia (27%), followed by Western Africa (20%), Oceania and Eastern Africa (both 18%) and South-Eastern Asia and Middle Africa (15%), and Southern Africa (11%).
 Prevalences below 10% for 2014 are estimated for the UN regions of Eastern, Central and Western Asia, Northern Africa and all Latin America and the Caribbean regions.
 Children living in rural areas are more likely to be underweight than those living in urban areas.
 Childhood malnutrition, including fetal growth restriction, suboptimum breastfeeding, stunting, wasting and Vitamin A and zinc deficiencies, is an underlying cause of death in an estimated 45% of all deaths among children under five years of age.
 The map and graph present most recent survey data available for each country since 2000.